Love Island 2020 cast – meet the 12 singletons looking for love

 Coupled up with: Connor

 She’s the little sister of Rochelle Humes who has her personal ambitions when Love Island is completed.
-Sophie’s dream man is Anthony Joshua and has loads of showbiz friends as effectively.
+Sophie’s dream man is Anthony Joshua and has loads of showbiz friends as nicely.

 Learn extra about Sophie right here.